FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 and plans.
 The Act states: 2(1) A public body shall, in the performance of its

-functions, have regard to the need to—---
+functions, have regard to the need to—
+---
 24

 (a) eliminate discrimination,